ember-fastboot/ember-cli-fastboot/README.md

 ## Using Node/npm Dependencies

-### Whitelisting Packages
+### Allowlisting Packages

 When your app is running in FastBoot, it may need to use Node packages to replace features that are available only in the browser.

-For security reasons, your Ember app running in FastBoot can only access packages that you have explicitly whitelisted.
+For security reasons, your Ember app running in FastBoot can only access packages that you have explicitly listed as allowed.

 To allow your app to require a package, add it to the `fastbootDependencies` array in your app's `package.json`: